Quantcast

 media.giphy.com

 I can't remember if I shared it on this platform or not, but a few years ago, when I decided to assess why I kept going through some of the same kind of drama in my friendships with women, I had to accept two things.
 One, that I had envy issues with some of them (due to how they looked or how guys perceived them to be).
-Two, a lot of them were emotionally unstable and highly-inconsistent (a few eventually went to therapy to figure out why).
+Two, a lot of them were emotionally unstable and highly inconsistent (a few eventually went to therapy to figure out why).
 Those two things are a HORRIFIC combination if you're trying to maintain any kind of healthy relationship.
 One day, we'd be all good.
 The next day, either I'd be low-key jealous or they would be in a mood that I didn't see coming.
 It would result in emotional roller coaster rides that were not only unfortunate but borderline toxic.

-Inconsistent individuals will have you out here walking on eggshells, constantly censoring yourself and feeling more like you are babysitting someone instead of hanging out with a true peer.
-Matter of fact, the older that I get, the more attractive consistency is to me, even if someone consistently does something I don't necessarily like.
+Inconsistent individuals will have you out here walking on eggshells, constantly censoring yourself, and feeling more like you are babysitting someone instead of hanging out with a true peer.
+Matter of fact, the older I get, the more attractive consistency is to me, even if someone consistently does something I don't necessarily like.
 At least I know what I'm dealing with at all times and prepare myself, which is something that I definitely can't say for folks who are totally unpredictable who are always catching—and throwing—others totally off guard.

 6. Non-Committing People